 What are the cons of getting life insurance through work?

 Basic life insurance through work is often automatic and free, but the amount of coverage could be much less than what you may actually need—leaving you underinsured.
-For example, typical employment life insurance coverage is often a fixed sum, like $50,000, or one to two times your annual salary—up to a limit.
+For example, typical employment life insurance coverage is often a fixed sum, like $50,000, or a multiple of your annual salary—up to a limit.
 But some people may realistically need 10 times that amount or more to ensure adequate protection.
 Using a life insurance calculator can help you estimate the optimal amount of coverage you may need.

 And if you leave your job, there are other downsides to continuing a life insurance policy with the former employer’s plan.
 For instance, there is a cost associated with continuing the group policy, and you have fewer coverage options.
 An individual policy may offer more affordable rates and a wider range of policy options, like accelerated death benefits and disability waivers.
 Comparison shopping for competitive life insurance quotes among the best life insurance companies may help you find the best coverage for you.